RazielRodrigues/symfony-projects/README.md

     one to one relationship
         - relation in the field of new entity
-        - choose the table that refrences
+        - choose the table that references
         - to remove all when delete: cascade = remove or orphanRemove = true

     polymorphic queries returns a various type of object